Gwen Watford: 1981–1994

 The Times, describing Watford's last television work as among her best, instanced Grace Winslow in The Winslow Boy with Ian Richardson and Emma Thompson (whose role as the sister Watford had played in the 1958 BBC TV production), Dolly Bantry in two Miss Marple stories with Joan Hickson, and Sheila in Alan Ayckbourn's Relatively Speaking with Nigel Hawthorne.
 She was in several series, including Crown Court for ITV and Behaving Badly for Channel 4.
 The West End Present Laughter was filmed by the BBC, broadcast in 1981 and issued on DVD in 2007.

 Watford's later career was curtailed by illness, but the year before her death she toured in Alan Bennett's Talking Heads.
-She died, aged 66, on 6 February 1994.
+She died aged 66 from cancer, on 6 February 1994.
 A memorial service was held at the actors' church, St Paul's, Covent Garden, on 22 March 1994; Sinden read the lesson and there were readings by Gielgud, Judi Dench and other friends and colleagues.